IBMDecisionOptimization/docplex-examples/README.md

       Edit your url and api_key.

-## Using IBM ILOG CPLEX V12.6.2 on your computer
+## Using IBM ILOG CPLEX Optimization Studio V12.6.2 on your computer

 If you have IBM ILOG CPLEX Optimization Studio V12.6.2 installed, you need to add ``<cplexdir>/python/<python_version>/<platform>`` to your PYTHONPATH.